Swiss association: Law firms

 The model is also used by some smaller international firms such as the employment law specialist Littler Mendelson.

 The Anglo-Canadian law firm Gowling WLG, formed by a merger in February 2016, uses a variant of the Swiss Verein structure in which the firm's two partnerships are members of an English company limited by guarantee.

-Taylor Wessing is a Swiss verein.

 Accounting firms

 Accounting firms structured as Swiss associations include: